WOO X Earn | 2024

 Challenges

-As WOO X scaled beyond professional traders, we noticed a growing group of novice investors entering the platform.
+WOO X offers a wide range of advanced trading tools for professional traders.
+As the company scaled, we noticed a growing group of novice investors entering the platform.
 With only 12% monthly engagement, we saw an opportunity to design an entry-level product that brings beginners into the ecosystem.

 How might we design an intuitive investment experience that engages beginners and drives ecosystem growth?